Showing posts with label show. Show all posts

 2024 Apr 27, Car & Tractor Show, Tee-Ball Game, Art Museum and Sisters

-Hubby and I rode to Killen Park for the Killen Log 877 Classic Car Show which featured bikes, jeeps, classic cars, and new cars.
+My husband and I rode to Killen Park for the Killen Log 877 Classic Car Show, which featured a mix of bikes, jeeps, classic cars, and new cars.

 Cahaba Shrine Hillbillies truck at Car show

-It has been several months since I have visited the park.
-Lots of new construction of new buildings and Disk Golf is now installed.
+It has been several months since I last visited the park.
+Many new buildings are being constructed, and disc golf courses are now installed.

-There was also a tractor show featuring several, old and new John Deer and other tractors.
+There was also a tractor show featuring several old and new John Deere tractors, as well as others.

-1929 John Deer Tractor
+1929 John Deere Tractor

-We strolled through the farmers market stopping to buy stone ground cornmeal and some fresh strawberries.
+We strolled through the farmers market, stopping to buy stone-ground cornmeal and fresh strawberries.

 Ripe home-grown strawberries

-We stopped at home so hubby could grill steaks and I fixed creamed potatoes and corn on the cob for lunch.
+We stopped at home so Hubby could grill steaks, and I fixed creamed potatoes and corn on the cob for lunch.

-After lunch, we rode to Lexington Park to watch our great grandson Atlas play Tee-ball.
+After lunch, we rode to Lexington Park to watch our great-grandson Atlas play Tee-ball.

-After the tee-ball game, we rode to TVAM where a display and crafts were sat up for bird lovers.
+After the tee-ball game, we rode to TVAM, where a display and crafts were set up for bird lovers.
 We talked through the Tennessee Valley Art Museum (which was free today).

-On display was the art of the print 500 years of printmaking.
+On display was the art of the print: 500 years of printmaking.

 What the Night Tells the Day by Douglas Baulos.

-We rode back home where I took a short nap.
-My daughter called while I was getting ready to go to my sister's house for dinner.
+We rode back home, where I took a short nap.
+My daughter called while I was preparing dinner at my sister's house.

-I ended the day by going to my sisters to play cards (spades and various UNO games).
+I ended the day by going to my sister's to play cards (spades and various UNO games).
 I liked the reverse UNO game.

-My sister loaded me down with leftovers for hubby.
+My sister loaded me down with leftovers for Hubby.

 Pink Peony

-It was after 10 when I got home last night.
+I got home after 10 last night.

 Monday, February 12, 2018